Besides learning how to budget, I often get asked, whether to pay off debt first or save for a house.

-It is pretty sickening to see that you may not even be alive by the time you pay off your credit card debt if you pay the minimum payment.
+It is pretty sickening to see that you may not even be alive by paying off your credit card debt if you pay the minimum payment.

 No Debt and No Mortgage

-We were only in our 30’s when we finally burnt our mortgage and debt was non-existent any longer.
+We were only in our 30’s when we finally burnt our mortgage, and debt was non-existent.